3sem/gcc_pho_pludin/docs/passes_shuffle.md

 Driver is just a small class over PassListGenerator, which gives correct files with passes list and prints out passes lists to correct files

-PassDumper prints pass list to given file with small adjustments needed for plugin to worK
+PassPrinter prints pass list to given file with small adjustments needed for plugin to worK

 FileParser is a base class for PassLogParser and PassToReorderParser which parse files with info about passes and with passes to reorder respectively